-Joseph Canion has served as a Non-Executive Director of our company since 1997 and as the Chairperson of the Nomination and Corporate Governance Committee since May 2014.
-Mr. Canion was a director of a predecessor constituent company (AIM Investments) from 1993 to 1997, when Invesco acquired that entity.
+Joseph Canion has served as a non-executive director of our company since 1997 and was a director of a predecessor constituent company (AIM Investments) from 1993 to 1997, when Invesco acquired that entity.
 Mr. Canion co-founded Compaq Computer Corporation in 1982 and served as its chief executive officer from 1982 to 1991.
-He also founded Insource Technology Group in 1992 and served as its chairman until September 2006.
-Mr. Canion received a BS and MS in electrical engineering from the University of Houston.
-He is on the board of directors of Houston Methodist Research Institute.
+He also founded Insource Technology Group in 1992 and served as its Chairman until September 2006, was a director of ChaCha Search, Inc. from 2007 until August 2017 and is a current director of Azevtec, Inc. He is on the board of directors of Houston Methodist Research Institute.
+Mr. Canion received a B.S. and M.S. in electrical engineering from the University of Houston.

-Denis Kessler has served as a Non-Executive Director of our company since March 2002.
-Mr. Kessler is chairman and chief executive officer of SCOR SE, and he also serves as a member of the board of directors of BNP Paribas SA.
-Mr. Kessler previously served on the boards of directors of Bollore from 1999 until 2013, Fonds Strategique d'Investissement from 2008 until 2013 and Dassault Aviation from 2003 until 2014.
-Prior to joining the SCOR group, Mr. Kessler was chairman of the French Insurance Federation, senior executive vice president of the AXA Group and executive vice chairman of the French Business Confederation.
-Mr. Kessler is a graduate of École des Hautes Études Commerciales (HEC Paris).
-He holds a Doctorat d'Etat of the University of Paris and a Doctor Honoris Causa from the Moscow Academy of Finance and the University of Montreal.
+Denis Kessler has served as a non-executive director of our company since 2002.
+Mr. Kessler is Chairman and chief executive officer of SCOR SE.
+Prior to joining SCOR, Mr. Kessler was Chairman of the French Insurance Federation, senior executive vice president of the AXA Group and executive vice chairman of the French Business Confederation.
+Mr. Kessler previously served as a member of the supervisory board of Yam Invest N.V. from 2008 until 2014, a privately-held company, and currently serves as a global counsellor of The Conference Board.
+Mr. Kessler is a graduate from Ecole des Hautes Etudes Commerciales (HEC Paris).
+He holds a Doctorat d’Etat from the University of Paris and Doctor Honoris Causa from the Moscow Academy of Finance and the University of Montreal.
 In addition, he is a qualified actuary.
-Mr. Kessler previously served as a member of the supervisory board of Yam Invest N.V. from 2008 until 2014, a privately held company, and currently serves as a global counsellor of The Conference Board.

-Phoebe Wood has served as a Non-Executive Director of our company since January 2010 and as the Chairperson of the Audit Committee since May 2015.
+Phoebe Wood has served as a non-executive director of our company since 2010.
 She is currently a principal at CompaniesWood and served as vice chairman, chief financial officer and in other capacities at Brown-Forman Corporation from 2001 until her retirement in 2008.
 Prior to Brown-Forman, Ms. Wood was vice president, chief financial officer and a director of Propel Corporation (a subsidiary of Motorola) from 2000 to 2001.
 Previously, Ms. Wood served in various capacities during her tenure at Atlantic Richfield Company (ARCO) from 1976 to 2000.
-Ms. Wood currently serves on the boards of directors of Leggett & Platt, Incorporated (compensation committee) and Pioneer Natural Resources Company (audit and nominating and corporate governance committees), as well as on the boards of trustees for the Gheens Foundation and the American Printing House for the Blind.
-From 2010 to 2016, Ms. Wood was a member of the Board of Directors of Coca-Cola Enterprises, Inc. From 2001 to 2011, Ms. Wood was a member of the board of trustees for Smith College, and a trustee of the University of Louisville from 2009-20015.
-Ms. Wood received her A.B. degree from Smith College and her MBA from University of California Los Angeles.
+Ms. Wood currently serves on the boards of trustees for the Gheens Foundation, the American Printing House for the Blind, and Pitzer College.
+From 2001 to 2011, Ms. Wood was a member of the board of trustees for Smith College and a trustee of the University of Louisville from 2009 to 2015.
+Ms. Wood received her A.B. degree from Smith College and her M.B.A. from University of California Los Angeles.

 a — Member of the Audit Committee